russgray/basildoncoder_blog/content/comments/Code-CAN-Be-Beautiful-168.md

 Author_Email: noreply@blogger.com
 Author_IP: None

 >Unfortunately, handing it a pre-sorted list will demonstrate
 >the gulf between beauty and practicality.

-Yes indeed, but isn&#39;t that the case in so many other disciplines?
-I don&#39;t write emails to my boss in iambic pentameter, after all.
+Yes indeed, but isn't that the case in so many other disciplines?
+I don't write emails to my boss in iambic pentameter, after all.